Workplace Health and Safety Policy

 - ensuring compliance with legislative requirements and standards, including the Work Health and Safety Act 2011;

-- ensuring compliance with the AC Workplace Health and Safety Manual;
+- ensuring compliance with the AC Workplace Health and Safety framework;

-- providing staff, contractors, volunteers and students with information, instruction, training and supervision for their safety, in accordance with the AC Workplace Health and Safety Manual.
+- providing staff, contractors, volunteers and students with information, instruction, training and supervision for their safety, in accordance with the AC Workplace Health and Safety framework.

 All staff, students, volunteers and site visitors are responsible for:

-- adhering to the AC Workplace Health and Safety Manual;
+- adhering to the AC Workplace Health and Safety framework;

 - reporting all hazards identified to the WHS Officer;